-Sustainable Development addresses the most pressing environmental and developmental challenges of the 21st century.
-Topics such as climate change, development, health, energy, policy change and conservation cover the breadth of environmental, social and economic issues.
+Sustainable development addresses the most pressing environmental and developmental challenges of the 21st century.
+Topics such as climate change, international development, health, energy, policy change and conservation cover the breadth of environmental, social and economic issues.

 - St Andrews was one of the first universities in the world to teach Sustainable Development and offers a course rooted in both significant expertise and contemporary research frontiers. - Our programmes combine a strong international reputation, with a longstanding aim to attract Scottish and home students.
-The School is committed to a diverse staff and student body. - Within the structure of these programmes there is great flexibility and choice, allowing you to explore a wide range of subjects and develop your own expertise at Honours level. - St Andrews is committed to sustainability, aiming to be the UK's first carbon neutral university.
-The School of Geography & Sustainable Development also has an Environmental Sustainability Policy, in collaboration with the student community. - Our programmes offer scope for practical involvement with local, national and international sustainability initiatives. - You will be equipped to analyse and evaluate diverse and contested ideals about environmental challenges and how best to solve them.
+The School is committed to a diverse staff and student body. - Within the structure of these programmes there is great flexibility and choice, allowing you to explore a wide range of subjects and develop your own expertise at Honours level. - St Andrews is committed to sustainability, aiming to be Net Zero by 2035.
+The School of Geography and Sustainable Development has an Environmental Sustainability Policy. - Our programmes offer scope for practical involvement with local, national and international sustainability initiatives. - You will be equipped to analyse and evaluate diverse and contested ideals about environmental challenges and how best to solve them.

-At St Andrews, you can take Sustainable Development either as an MA in the Faculty of Arts or a BSc in the Faculty of Science.
-This gives you the option of combining Sustainable Development with subjects from either Faculty, not only during your first two years but also during your Honours years.
-Our flexible structures give you access to many aspects of Sustainable Development in all four years, allowing you to explore your evolving interests.
+At St Andrews you can take Sustainable Development either as an MA in the Faculty of Arts or a BSc in the Faculty of Science.
+Our flexible structures give you access to many aspects of Sustainable Development in all four years, allowing you to explore your evolving interests, combined with subjects from either Faculty.
 You will be taught in many different styles and settings, both in the classroom and out in the field.
-Small-group teaching begins in first year, and average class sizes progressively diminish through the degree.
+Small-group teaching begins in first year, and class sizes progressively diminish through the degree.
 We also offer a range of joint degrees with Sustainable Development.
-The topics you follow for the BSc or MA are the same within the Sustainable Development element of your degree.
-The curriculum in the first two years introduces the concept of sustainable development and the debates surrounding it and is followed in third and fourth years by the opportunity to specialise in aspects that interest you most.
-Key specialisms include development, health, environmental governance and political ecology.
+The topics you follow for the BSc or MA are the same within Sustainable Development.
+The curriculum in the first two years introduces the concepts and debates of sustainable development and is followed in third and fourth years by the opportunity to specialise in aspects that interest you most.
+Key specialisms include development, health, the blue economy, naturebased solutions, futures, environmental governance and political ecology.

 You are introduced to the key ideas underpinning sustainable development and critically examine some of the social and environmental transformations that are needed for a transition to sustainability.
-The UN's Sustainable Development Goals provide a useful framework for examining contemporary sustainable development discourse.
-During this year, we foster innovative thinking and set a variety of assessments.
+The UN's Sustainable Development Goals (SDGs) provide a useful framework for examining contemporary sustainable development discourse.
+Themes include the history of development, governance, human security, climate mitigation, and the science policy interface.
+During this year, we foster innovative, futures and systems thinking.

 These grades are the overall standards required to consider you for entry.
-You can find out more about Standard, Minimum and Gateway entry requirements on page 167.
+You can find out more about Standard, Minimum and Gateway entry requirements on page 33.

 - Standard entry grades AAAB

 - Minimum entry grades AABB

-Gateway entry grades BBBB
+- · Gateway entry grades BBBB

-- Standard entry grades AAA

-- Minimum entry grades ABB

-- International Baccalaureate: • Standard entry grades 38 (HL 6,6,6)

-- Minimum entry grades 36 (HL 6,5,5)
+- Standard entry grades 38 (HL 6,6,6) - Minimum entry grades 36 (HL 6,5,5)